-The first step is to plan well and to only purchase the equipment and supplies you can put into production right away.
-This may mean avoiding supply stocking programs and fully equipped offices unless you really believe they will be used from the start.
+The first step is to plan well and to only purchase the dental delivery systems, chairs, equipment and supplies you can put into production right away.
+This may mean avoiding supply stocking programs and the temptation to fully equip the entire office unless you really believe all the dental treatment room setups will be used from the start.

 Planning out your office and expenditures is more than just getting the right look.
-Use discernment when reviewing preformatted budget templates, and consider the importance of each area to generating initial practice revenue.
-Before you purchase equipment, ask yourself if it’s really necessary for you to open your practice.
+Use discernment when reviewing pre-formatted budget templates, and consider the importance of each area to generating initial practice revenue.
+Before you purchase equipment, ask yourself if extra equipment is really necessary for you to open your practice.
 This will help you get down to a much more realistic overall budget that isn’t filled with excess equipment, supplies or post construction décor.

-How to select equipment types that easily adapt and can be dropped in as growth requires
+Select types of modular dental equipment that easily adapt and be added in as practice growth requires it.

 Think like a large manufacturer that is planning to grow.
 These companies need to be able to easily ramp up their production lines in the future, but don’t want to over spend until their sales numbers justify the expansion.
 So while they would consider finding a large enough facility that allowed for planned growth, pre-wiring it and completing some of the interior finish, they would not buy additional production line equipment until it was required.

-Modern modular dental equipment is much easier to set into place and connect without a lot of installation difficulty.
-This equipment easily adapts to expansion and even different operators’ requirements, including ambidextrous or multispecialty needs.
+Modern modular dental delivery systems and mobile dental carts are much easier to set into place and connect without a lot of installation difficulty.
+This type of dental equipment easily adapts to expansion and even different operators’ requirements, including ambidextrous or multi-specialty needs.

 No matter what equipment you invest in as you start your practice, don’t feel like you have to buy it all at once.
 Take a phased approach instead.